 But then people ask me – do they really need a nutrition coach?
 The answer depends on many things and situations.
 Let’s discuss.

 See, the entire internet is full of all the lessons and teachings of how to make a diet chart and how to take care of your nutrition.
 It is not some rocket science.
 If you have the patience of a few hours, you can easily make a chart for yourself.
 Even I got an article on the same: How to make a Diet Chart all by yourself

 - To fix your relationship with food: A good coach will help you to improve your relationship with food.
 If you are the ‘victim’ of hoggin food every now and then and you are not able to fix it, a coach will understand that and fix this slowly without giving you the stress of ‘dieting’.

-- For motivation: Self-motivation is the most difficult thing, to be honest.
-People really can’t self motivate themselves especially when they are out of shape and crowd around them continuously pokes them every now and then about how they look.
+- For motivation: Self-motivation is the most challenging thing, to be honest.
+People really can’t self motivate themselves, especially when they are out of shape and crowd around them continuously pokes them every now and then about how they look.
 I have seen people breaking down because of body shaming.
 This is very your coach plays an important role.
-It is his duty to motivate you, to talk you out of sadness and grief and to push you forward when you are stuck mentally.
+He must motivate you, to talk you out of sadness and grief and to push you forward when you are stuck mentally.

-- You have tried everything: Sometime even after gaining knowledge all by yourself, you get stuck.
+- You have tried everything: Sometimes, even after gaining knowledge all by yourself, you get stuck.
 This is where you need a coach to understand where you were wrong.
 A good, authentic coach will always tell you basics of what you are doing and the reason behind why you are doing so.
-As a coach, sometimes I need the guidance of my senior coaches because not every ‘body’ is the same and we need a constant human touch to improve with time to time.
+As a coach, sometimes, I need the guidance of my senior coaches because not every ‘body’ is the same, and we need a constant human touch to improve with time to time.

 That’s all.
 If you lack or observed any of the points above, you need a coach.
 If not, the entire internet is filled with diet science.
 You can always read and help yourself for free.